chaojin101/chaojin101/_posts/Computer-Network-CS144/2022-07-08-CS144-Packet-Switching.md

 - Efficient use of expensive links.
 - Resilience to failure of links & routers. (high reliability)
+- Internet want to be widely used all communication network, interconnect all of those existing networks. if use circuit switch, it will be too much cost by mantaining the status, so it needs packet switching.

 ### 3-3 End to End Delay